simonsobs/soconda/docs/docs/install.md

 environment variables.
 Full warning that this may cause problems with threading interfaces, thread pinning, etc, when building packages that use OpenMP.

-### Pixell

-We currently build pixell from source with the conda compilers for consistency, rather than installing the wheel.

 ### Libactpol / Moby2

 There are three conda recipes for `libactpol_deps`, `libactpol`, and `moby2`.